Dr. Neil Howard Jr.

 Together, members of the school community can work together to provide a positive, safe and caring school setting where children can maximize their opportunities to learn.
 It is through constructive communication with parents, and clear expectations for students that we will foster a respectful relationship between children and adults that positively influences teaching and learning.

 I bring over twenty one years of experience in education and administration to this position; most of my career has been spent at the middle school level.
 Having successfully taught a variety of core and special area classes for over twelve years allowed me to gain a comprehensive understanding of the changes we face in providing our students with the knowledge and skills of a 21st century learner.
 This experience has also given me a keen insight into the capabilities, mental, emotional, and physical challenges of this age group of learners.
 As a lifelong resident of the Taconic Hills Central School District, I am completely committed to the excellence of the Taconic Hills Central School District.
-My wife, Cybil (District Business Manager) and I are raising our family in Churchtown.
-We have three children, ages 14 (ninth grade), 11 (sixth grade) and 8 (third grade).
+My wife, Cybil (District Business Manager) and I have three children, all of which attended Taconic Hills.
 I have always been, and continue to be, impressed with the enthusiasm, respect, and positive attitude of the faculty and staff of our district toward our students.

 M.S.
 Biology Education, University at Albany